 Review your new name to make sure that it’s correct.
 Take note that you will not be able to change your name within the next 60 days.

 Enter your Facebook password and tap Save Changes.

 Step 4: Enjoy your new single name

 Congratulations!
-You now have a single name on Facebook.
+You now have one name on Facebook.
 Be sure to disconnect your VPN as soon as possible to avoid possible problems with your account.
 Your new name will still be there even if you don’t use a VPN.

 You don’t need to change your city or hometown, or even change your language to Bahasa Indonesia.
 You can set a single name on Facebook and hide your surname as long as you use an Indonesian VPN.
 That’s the only requirement.